 To help you make these cookies successfully, please read our Top Tips section further below before you start.

-- This chocolate shortbread recipe is easily customised with add-ins like nuts or chocolate chips.
+- Easy to customise with nuts or chocolate chips.

 Key ingredient notes and substitutions